kavia-common/logo-replacement-in-engineering-drawings-39832-39842/logo_replacement_frontend/README.md

 - If the backend runs on a different origin, configure CORS on the backend to allow the frontend origin (e.g., http://localhost:3000 during development).
 - Large file uploads depend on backend limits; adjust server config as needed.
+- For cross-origin downloads, ensure the backend exposes `Access-Control-Expose-Headers: Content-Disposition`.

 ### Dev server preview: Invalid Host header